-4. Recycling Equipment Credit.
-The recycling equipment credit for individuals was repealed.
-All credits for recycling equipment that were properly established can be carried forward for the respective 15 year carry forward period.
-Use Form 307 to figure any allowable credit carryover.
+Military Reuse Zone Credit.
+The military reuse zone credit expired.
+All credits for military reuse zones that were properly established can be carried forward for the respective five year carry forward period.
+See Form 306 for more information.

-5. Credit for Increased Research Activities - Individuals.
+Credit for Increased Research Activities - Individuals.
 You may qualify for this credit if you incurred qualified research expenses for research conducted in Arizona.
 Use Form 308-I to figure this credit.
-Be sure to include only the nonrefundable portion on Form 140NR, line 59.
+Be sure to include only the nonrefundable portion on Form 140NR, line 61.

-6. Credit for Taxes Paid to Another State or Country.
+Credit for Taxes Paid to Another State or Country.
 You may qualify for this credit if you paid tax to Arizona and another state or country on the same income.
 Use Form 309 to figure this credit.

-7. Agricultural Water Conservation System Credit.
+Agricultural Water Conservation System Credit.
 You may qualify for this credit if you incurred expenses to purchase and install an agricultural water conservation system in Arizona.
 Use Form 312 to figure this credit.

-8. Pollution Control Credit.
+Pollution Control Credit.
 You may qualify for this credit if you purchased depreciable property used in a trade or business to reduce or prevent pollution.
-Use Form 315 to figure this credit.
+Use Form 315 to figure this credit

-9. Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets.
-You may qualify for this credit if you installed solar hot water heater plumbing stub outs or electric vehicle recharge outlets in houses or dwelling units you constructed.
-The taxpayer that constructed the dwelling may also transfer the credit to a purchaser.
-Use Form 319 to figure this credit.
+Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets.
+The credit for solar hot water heater plumbing stub outs and electric vehicle recharge outlets has expired.
+All credits that were property established can be carried forward for the respective five year carry forward period.

-10. Credit for Employment of TANF Recipients.
+Credit for Employment of TANF Recipients.
 You may qualify for this credit if you employed TANF recipients during the taxable year.
 Use Form 320 to figure this credit.

-11. Credit for Contributions to Qualifying Charitable Organizations.
+Credit for Contributions to Qualifying Charitable Organizations.
 You may qualify for this credit if you made contributions to qualifying charitable organizations.
 Use Form 321 to figure this credit.

-12. Credit for Contributions Made or Fees Paid to Public Schools.
+Credit for Contributions Made or Fees Paid to Public Schools.
 You may qualify for this credit if you paid certain fees to public schools in Arizona.
-Use Form 322 to figure this credit.
+Use Form 322 to figure this credit

-13. Credit for Contributions to Private School Tuition Organizations.
+Credit for Contributions to Private School Tuition Organizations.
 You may qualify for this credit if you made contributions to a school tuition organization that provides scholarships or grants to qualified schools.
 Use Form 323 to figure this credit.

-14. Agricultural Pollution Control Equipment Credit.
+Agricultural Pollution Control Equipment Credit.
 You may qualify for this credit if you are involved in commercial agriculture and incurred expenses to purchase tangible personal property that is primarily used in your trade or business in Arizona to control or prevent pollution.
 Use Form 325 to figure this credit.

-15. Credit for Donation of School Site.
+Credit for Donation of School Site.
 You may qualify for this credit if you donated real property and improvements to a school district or a charter school for use as a school or as a site for the construction of a school.
 Use Form 331 to figure this credit.

-16. Credits for Healthy Forest Enterprises.
-You may qualify for these credits if you had net increases in qualified employment positions in a healthy forest enterprise and net training and certifying costs.
-Use Form 332 to figure these credits.
+Credit for Employment by a Healthy Forest Enterprise.
+You may qualify for this credit if you had net increases in qualified employment positions in a healthy forest enterprise.
+Use Form 332 to figure this credit.

-17. Credit for Employing National Guard Members.
+Credit for Employing National Guard Members.
 You may qualify for this credit if you are an employer who has an employee that is a member of the Arizona National Guard if the employee is placed on active duty.
 Use Form 333 to figure this credit.

-18. Credit for Business Contributions by an S Corporation to School Tuition Organizations - Individual.
+Credit for Business Contributions by an S Corporation to School Tuition Organizations - Individual.
 S corporations that make qualifying contributions of \$5,000 or more may pass-through the credit to its individual shareholders on a pro rata basis.
 See Form 335-I for more information.